 The OES visited Brandywine Falls on May 26, 2010.
-Located in the Cuyahoga Valley National Park, the 60-foot Brandywine Falls is easily the most popular destination in the park and often used for weddings.
+Located in the Cuyahoga Valley National Park, the 60-foot Brandywine Falls is easily the most popular destination in the park and often the site of weddings.
 Brandywine Creek began around 10,000 years ago when the last glaciers retreated.
 As the creek cut through the layers of sandstone and shale, Brandywine Falls was born.
 The rock exposed by the falls was formed between 320-400 million years ago when ancient seas left behind sediments that were later compressed into rock.
-The more resistant Berea Sandstone forms the top layer while the more vulnerable Bedford and Cleveland Shale are below.
+The more resistant Berea Sandstone forms the top layer, while the more vulnerable Bedford and Cleveland Shale are below.
 This causes the sandstone layer to be undercut, leaving large chunks of sandstone in the creek below the falls.
 Brandywine Creek continues for about two miles from the falls until it dumps into the Cuyahoga River.